Generic semaglutide has arrived in Canada

 January 4, 2026

-Novo Nordisk’s data exclusivity for semaglutide expired in Canada, opening the door for generic manufacturers
+Novo Nordisk’s semaglutide data exclusivity expired in Canada, opening the regulatory pathway for generic manufacturers.

 January 2026

-Seven generic semaglutide submissions under Health Canada review from five companies: Sandoz Canada, Apotex (three separate submissions), Taro Pharmaceuticals, Aspen Pharmacare, and Teva Canada
+Seven generic semaglutide submissions under Health Canada review from Sandoz Canada, Apotex (three submissions), Taro Pharmaceuticals, Aspen Pharmacare, and Teva Canada.

 February 2, 2026

-PharmaTher announced a strategic initiative to pursue Health Canada approval for generic semaglutide, targeting broad dose coverage (0.25 mg to 2.4 mg)
+PharmaTher announced a strategic initiative to pursue Health Canada approval for generic semaglutide, targeting broad dose coverage from 0.25 mg to 2.4 mg.

 Timeline is based on public information only.
 GLP1Prices does not have advance knowledge of Health Canada decisions.

-Get notified when generic semaglutide is approved and prices are listed in Canada.
+Get notified when additional generic semaglutide products are approved and prices are listed in Canada.

 Get notified when generic semaglutide becomes available in Canada